jython/book/chapter14.rst

 technology in JavaEE, leverging years of hard won experience and get the benefit of using a lighter weight, more modern web application stack like Django.

+The future of Jython and Django support in application server is very promising.
+Websphere now uses Jython for it's official scripting language and the version 3 release of Glassfish will offer first class support of Django applications.
+You'll be able to deploy your web applications without building WAR files up.
+Just deploy straight from your source directory and you're off to the races.